The steam team’s number one blue engine – Thomas himself – is waiting for you on the East Lancashire Railway, for one great big adventure!

 After a quick break here, one of our dazzling diesel trains will pull you and Thomas back to Bury Bolton Street, where the doors to Bury Transport Museum are open for you.

 Here you’ll find loads more Thomas-themed activities, including stories, activities and hilarious performances by Rusty and Dusty – Sodor’s cheeky station sweepers.
 They’ll be singing, dancing and entertaining throughout the day.
-You can also enjoy fun fair rides, face painting, balloon modelling plus lots more!
-Please note, a Day Out With Thomas ticket is needed for entry into the Bury Transport Museum.
+You can also enjoy face painting, balloon modelling and tabletop activities!
+There are also four fun fair rides suitable for toddlers.

 Tickets now on-sale!